VERIFY BEFORE RELYING

 Readiness check 45 to 60 min Mixed Florida practice, no notes

-Decision block 15 min Sit, reschedule, or continue with caution
+Decision block 15 min Sit, move, or triage

 Weak topic 1 60 min 20 to 30 questions plus explanation review